abhijith-madhav-celigo/externalized-logging/README.md

 Refer to this [Spike](https://docs.google.com/document/d/1xND_8py0--4EfZcyAhuQgTTps3hT18IAOrem7HlKM74/edit?usp=sharing) for more details

+In the scalability section of the Spike, there is mention of routing to multiple instances of collectors and the need for some external solutions for the same.

+But since we are going to be starting small(maybe a few 10's of customers), the focus of this POC is just the functioning and routing within a single collector instance.
+It is assumed that pipelines for new customers will be added manually via Terraform.

 ## Quick summary of the findings
 - The [routing](#routing) works as expected
   - Routing can be done based on customer id to different customer LMS's